-Discussion
+4. Discussion

 Our results indicate that pharmacologically increased GABA availability leads to reductions of both local activity and regional connectivity across low frequencies from delta, through to higher, beta frequencies.
 Connectivity effects are localised to posterior brain regions, with predominant effects in occipital lobe.
-Figure 4 summarises the time course of mean effects for the connectivity, averaged across occipital regions, showing delta, theta, alpha and beta.
-Voxelwise analysis of 'activity' (temporal coefficient of variation) in each frequency band also demonstrated tiagabine induced reductions in posterior regions (figure 7), that were accompanied by increases in activity in frontal regions.
-Figure 8 summarises the time course of activity effects for each frequency band.
+Fig. 2(B) summarises the time course of mean effects for the connectivity, averaged across occipital regions, showing delta, theta, alpha and beta.
+Voxelwise analysis of 'activity' (temporal coefficient of variation) in each frequency band also demonstrated tiagabine induced reductions in posterior regions (Fig. 4), that were accompanied by increases in activity in frontal regions.
+Fig. 4(B) summarises the time course of activity effects for each frequency band.

-As summarised in figure 10, the effects of tiagabine on functional connectivity across the four frequency bands show a similar temporal pattern, suggesting a common mechanism for the observed effects that is not frequency specific.
-This wide-band effect is consistent with theories of GABAergic function as a crucial component of oscillation generation, whereby inhibitory GABAergic currents exert temporal control over principal excitatory populations.
+As summarised in Fig. 2(B), the effects of tiagabine on functional connectivity across the four frequency bands show a similar temporal pattern, suggesting a common mechanism for the observed effects that is not frequency specific.
+This wide-band effect is consistent with theories of GABAergic function as a crucial component of oscilla-